koutianqi/koutianqi.github.io/pages/research.markdown

   For multi-authored work, * indicates lead author.</p>

 ### I. Relational Hype and Social Claims
-_False, exagerated, or unjustified claims circulate across ML knowledge and technology production, I examine how AI hype is generated in this communication network.
-My work has developed normative arguments and conceptual tools for enforcing responsible communication norms for effective AI governance._
+_Unjustified and exaggerated claims permeate ML research and technology production.
+I study how AI hype is generated through these networks and develop normative frameworks for responsible communication in AI governance._

 <div class="pubs">
 {% include paper.html